 12. Take a stroll on the boardwalk in Policemanβs Creek

-Boardwalk at Policemanβs Creek offers walking through the forest with rippling creek and swimming ducks.
-Itβs the best thing to do in Canmore early in the morning, walking through a quiet oasis downtown with panoramic mountain views (you can’t see the views on the photo because it was a very smokey day).
+Boardwalk at Policemanβs Creek offers walking through the forest with a rippling creek and swimming ducks.
+Itβs the best thing to do in Canmore early in the morning, walking through a quiet oasis downtown with panoramic mountain views.

 The trail can be found at the end of Main Street (8th Street) near Spring Creek Drive, right by the Big Head sculpture.
 There is a short and easy trail accessible for all, even wheelchairs and strollers.
-It connects to a wooden boardwalk and is almost 4km long in total.
+It connects to a wooden boardwalk and is almost 4km long.
 The main highlights are uninterrupted mountain views, ducks and occasional deer.

 13. Explore the historic Engine Bridge